davideddr/react-native-hook-form-builder/README.md

 ### `defaultSelectValues`

-Object with the default array of values for the select.
+Object with default array of values for the select.

-You have to remove the `items` key from the configuration of the field.
+You have to remove `items` key from configuration of the field.

-The keys are the name of the filed in the configuration file.
+The keys are the name of fields in configuration file.

 ```js
 {